MohanGsk/ApplicationInsights-Home/Samples/IISConfigurator/api_DisableMonitoring.md

 This is a prototype application.
 We do not recommend using this on your production environments.

-# Disable-ApplicationInsightsMonitoring (v0.1.0-alpha)
+# Disable-ApplicationInsightsMonitoring (v0.2.0-alpha)

 **IMPORTANT**: This cmdlet must be run in a PowerShell Session with Administrator permissions.

 ## Description

 Disable monitoring on the target machine.
-This will remove the insert into the IIS applicationHost.config and remove registry keys.
+This will remove the edits to the IIS applicationHost.config and remove registry keys.

 ## Examples